 In the last case, the doctor throws a question to those attending his talk and, in short, to society in general about the age of mothers who need surrogacy.

-With this, the doctor wanted to make people think about whether it was ethical or licit not to limit the age a woman is allowed to resort to surrogacy in order to be a mother.
+In doing so, the doctor wanted to make people reflect about whether it was ethical or licit not to limit the age a woman is allowed to resort to surrogacy in order to be a mother.

 In the case of other assisted reproduction techniques, many countries such as Spain or Denmark limit the age of the patients.
 The same applies to adoption.
-However, in surrogacy many times the age of the mother of intention is not limited and we must keep in mind that, although she is not going to "suffer" the pregnancy, raising a baby is not the same as some other ages.
+However, in surrogacy the age of the mother of intention is not limited in many cases and we must keep in mind that, although she is not going to "suffer" the pregnancy, raising a baby still varies from age to age.

 FAQs from users